apigee/devrel/tools/target-server-validator/README.md

 report_format=csv                                # Report Format.
 Choose csv or md (defaults to md)

 [gcp_metrics]
-enable_gcp_metrics=true                          # set 'true' to push target server's host and status to stack driver project_id=xxx-xxx-xxx                           # Project id of GCP project where the data will be pushed metric_name=custom.googleapis.com/<metric_name>  # Replace <metric_name> with custom metric name enable_dashboard=true                            # set 'true' to create the dashboard with alerting policy
+enable_gcp_metrics=true                          # set 'true' to push target server's host and status to GCP metrics project_id=xxx-xxx-xxx                           # Project id of GCP project where the data will be pushed metric_name=custom.googleapis.com/<metric_name>  # Replace <metric_name> with custom metric name enable_dashboard=true                            # set 'true' to create the dashboard with alerting policy